sweepai-dev/fern-typescript/README.md

     package-name: "@my-org/petstore"
 ```

-It is also possible to run the generator locally, using the `--local` flag for `fern generate`.
+By default, Fern runs the generators in the cloud.
+To run a generator on your local machine, using the `--local` flag for `fern generate`.
 This will run the generator locally in a Docker container, allowing you to inspect its logs and output.
+[Read more.](https://buildwithfern.com/docs/compiler/cli-reference#running-locally)

 ## Configuration

 You can customize the behavior of generators through the `generators.yml` file.
-The Express and SDK generators support their own set of options, for example to specify the request timeout duration.
+The Node SDK, Browser SDK, and Express generators support their own set of options, for example, to specify the request timeout duration.

 You can specify these options directly when you configure your generators via the `config` object.
 For example, to instruct the TypeScript Node SDK generator to output a bundle: